Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 Cowfix is a tool I wrote, used to modify and optimize the output of Cowlink.

+Cowlink is the "linker" that binds the "cowgol object code" files produced by Cowbe, into a Z80 assembler file.

-The original output from Cowlink has some issues that must be addressed, before assembling the file.
+The original output from Cowlink has however some issues that must be addressed, before assembling the file.

 First, the file contains some "exotic" Z80 assembler syntax, which must be corrected.